 This item is available in full to subscribers.

-Otherwise, click here to view your options for subscribing.
+Click here to see your options for subscribing.

-Please log in to continueDon't have an ID?Print subscribersIf you're a print subscriber, but do not yet have an online account, click here to create one.
-Non-subscribersClick here to see your options for subscribing.
-Single day passYou also have the option of purchasing 24 hours of access, for $1.00.
-Click here to purchase a single day pass. |
+You also have the option of purchasing 24 hours of access, for $1.00.
+Click here to purchase a single day pass.

-ORANGE PARK – Clay Humane’s 21st Annual Responsible Pet Owners poster contest winner, Alayna Godwin, has had her poster turned into a billboard located at Blairmore and Blanding boulevards.
+ORANGE PARKClay Humane’s 21st Annual Responsible Pet Owners poster contest winner, Alayna Godwin, has had her poster turned into a billboard located at Blairmore and Blanding boulevards.

 “More than ever before, Clay Humane feels the need to encourage empathy and promote understanding, compassion and respect for people, animals and the environment,” explains Senior Staff Veterinarian Dr. Christian Broadhurst.